Dynamic structure factor of a spin-1/2 Heisenberg chain with long-range interactions: Ordered phases

 We show examples of $S(k,\omega)$ obtained using SAC with both unconstrained parametrizations in Fig.~\ref{unconstafm}.
 Here the long-range exponent is $\alpha=2$, which is sufficiently below the QLRO transition point $\alpha_c \approx 2.23$ for the system to exhibit robust AFM order.
 The dominant magnon peak is somewhat sharper when amplitude updates are included, but the location of the peak is essentially consistent among the two parametrizations.
 Continua above the main peaks are also apparent.
 For the $k$ points closest to $0$ and $\pi$, the continua (which have a very small relative weight) show a peak structure that is more pronounced with the constant-amplitude parametrization.
 Such ``ringing'' behavior is a common artifact of numerical analytic continuation and can often be traced to the inability of unconstrained methods (including also MEM) to reproduce sharp low-frequency features; the distortions at the lower edge then lead to compensating distortions at higher frequencies to match the imaginary-time correlations within statistical errors.

 Another notable feature of Fig.~\ref{unconstafm} is that the main peak is narrower at lower energy.
 We will discuss the shape of the magnon peak in detail in later sections, but here already note that the structure factor should evolve toward a pure $\delta$-function, $S(k,\omega) = a_k \delta(k-\omega_k)$, for $k \to 0,\pi$.
 The narrowing of the dominant magnon peak is therefore expected, but the peak width cannot be expected to be fully captured by SAC with unrestricted sampling, especially at higher energies where there is a larger continuum above the main peak.
 It is well known, and clear from Eq.~(\ref{eq.Gtau}), that low-energy features effectively produce more information in the imaginary-time correlation function $G(k,\tau)$, given that the decay with $\tau$ is slower and, therefore, longer times $\tau$ can be reached before the data become noise dominated.
 Considering these limitations, results such as those in Fig.~\ref{unconstafm} can still be used to extract the magnon dispersion relation to reasonable precision and give some quantitative information on a continuum above the magnon peak.
-However, the detailed shapes of the spectra are not reliable.
+Overall, the spectral curves are slightly better when amplitude updates are included since output profile has sharper magnon peak and less artificial ``ringing'' effects.
+However, the detailed shapes of the spectra are not reliable using these two parametrizations, and much better results can be reproduced using the constraints introduced below.